thipages/m-element/README.md

 # define-parsed-element

 Define custom-element based on [html-parsed-element](https://github.com/WebReflection/html-parsed-element).
 It provides in addition
-- an one-time parsedCallback call,
+- an one-time possible connectedCallback call with `oneConnect` initialization,
 - usage of a sync or an async `init` function called after `parsedCallback`,
 - a possible `level-up` attribute for replacing the *just created* custom-element by its children,
 - `attributes`,  `attributeChanged`, `disconnected` as shortcuts for `observedAttributes`,  `attributeChangedCallback`, `disconnectedCallback`